The King and I (1999 film): Music

-A soundtrack album was released on March 16, 1999 by Sony Classical Records.
-It was released on both CD and cassette formats.
+A soundtrack album was released on March 16, 1999, by Sony Classical Records.
+It was released in both CD and cassette formats.
 Many songs from the original musical are performed in this film.
 All the songs on the album were originally composed by Oscar Hammerstein II and Richard Rodgers.
 The Philharmonia Orchestra covers the instrumental score.

 William Ruhlmann of Allmusic.com gave the album a rating of 3 stars out of 5, describing it as a "surprisingly adequate" soundtrack to a "badly received" film.
 He adds, however, that the "overly effusive vocal performances" and "overly busy arrangements" make it "by far the worst version of this music ever recorded", and cites the use of "nine different orchestrators" as a possible factor.
 He concludes by conceding that there is good singing on the album.
 John Kenrick, in his article Comparative CD Reviews Part III, describes the 1999 recording as a "total disgrace" that sees "superb Broadway singers...labor against mindless cuts and gooey orchestrations".
 In a relatively negative review of the animated adaption, The Rodgers and Hammerstein Encyclopedia does say that "some of the songs survive nicely, and the singing vocals throughout are very proficient".